Ericka Huggins: New Haven Black Panther trials

 In 1969, members of the New Haven Black Panthers tortured and murdered Alex Rackley, whom they suspected of being an informant.
 Along with Black Panther Party co-founder Bobby Seale, Huggins was charged with murder, kidnapping, and conspiracy.
-Huggins was heard speaking on a tape recording of Rackley's interrogation that was played during the trial.
-The trial sparked protests across the country about whether the Panthers would receive a fair trial and the jury selection would become the longest in state history.
-In May 1971 the jury deadlocked 10 to 2 for Huggins' acquittal, and she was not retried.
+Ericka Huggins was heard speaking on a tape recording of Rackley's interrogation that was played during the trial.
+The trial sparked protests across the country about whether the Panthers would receive a fair trial.
+The jury selection was the longest in state history.
+In May 1971, the jury deadlocked 10 to 2 for Huggins' acquittal, and she was not retried.

 Writing and poetry

 While awaiting trial from 1969 to 1972, Huggins spent her time writing in the Prison Niantic State Farm for Women.
 Writing about the poor social conditions herself and her community endured, she viewed storytelling as a form of self-defense, personal agency, and educational activism.
 Her work is defined by themes such as love and hate, time and space, sexism and feminism, spirituality, racism, and nationalism.
-After being released from prison and all charges being requited, Insights and Poems, a book of poetry, co written by Huggins and Huey P. Newton, founder of the Black Panther Party, was released in 1975.
+After being released from prison and all charges being requited, Insights and Poems, a book of poetry, co-written by Huggins and Huey P. Newton, founder of the Black Panther Party, was released in 1975.

 Personal life

 Ericka Huggins married John Huggins in 1968.
 Ericka gave birth to their daughter, Mai Huggins, at the age of 20.
 Within three months of their daughter's birth, Ericka became a widow when John Huggins was killed on the UCLA campus in January 1969.

 Huggins has two sons.
 One of her sons is Rasa Sun Mott, whom she had with James Mott, lead singer of the Lumpen, the Black Panthers singing group.

-Huggins has been with her now partner, Lisbet Tellefsen, who is an archivist, collector, and curator for 16 years.
+In 2007, Huggins stated in an interview that Huey Newton repeatedly raped her and threatened that if she told anyone he would hurt her children.